Here’s 22 Suggestions For What To Do With Lemons

 I thought my stained plastic cutting boards were beyond saving, until I found this amazing trick!
 Using lemon and good old fashioned sunshine, you can lift those unsightly stains right out of your white cutting boards.
 Get the details below!

 Treat annoying dandruff with the help of fresh lemon juice.
 Massage 2 tablespoons of lemon juice into your scalp, then rinse.
 Repeat the process daily until your dandruff disappears.

-I’ll leave you with one last lemon tip.
-Ever wondered how to prolong the life of your lemons?
-A reader suggested storing them in a jar of water in your fridge!
+To prolong the life of your fresh lemons, a reader suggested storing them in a jar of water in your fridge!
 We gave it a try, and it kept our lemons good for about a week longer than storing them on the counter.
 Smart!

 Can you freeze whole lemons?
 Yes, you can!
 You can freeze lemon slices or wedges, zest, lemon juice, or whole lemons.
 For whole lemons, place them in freezer bags and remove as much air as possible before freezing.
 To thaw, microwave for a few seconds or put them in cold water for 10 to 15 minutes.
 Ice cube trays are great for freezing lemon juice.